 Truly a hidden gem

 This book should have stirred up a veritable hornet's nest but all I could hear is silence.
 Except for the buzz generated by some past pupils of Richmond College, Galle, where the author had taught for long years, highlighting the book and its author, and except for a lonely online bookstore that has put up the images of this book which are shown here, there is hardly any mention of this valuable book in the whole of the vast World Wide Web.
-It is indeed a pity that such a scholarly effort could be so very well hidden in this information age.
-It is almost by accident that I came across this book and bought it out of curiosity without realizing the value of it – Truly a hidden gem.
+It is indeed a pity that such a scholarly effort could be so very well hidden in this in

 As you can see from the title and accompanying images, this book is written in Sinhala and reasonably priced at about Rs 300.00, and available online too for under $5.
 I wish the author or publisher would take steps to translate this to English and make the ideas available to the whole world.
 Lack of well deserved publicity or narrow language barriers should not keep this gem hidden from the world.